rioki/pkzo/README.md

 The Utah Teapot (examples/teapot/Teapot.ply) was create by Martin Newell in 1975 and made public by him.

+The DejaVu fonts are copyright Bitstream.
+DejaVu changes are in public domain.
+Glyphs imported from Arev fonts are copyright Tavmjong Bah.
+See examples/assets/fonts/DejaVu-LICENSE.txt for details.

 The textures (examples/**/*.png) where created by me (Copyright 2014 Sean Farrell) and are licensed under